A serious medical condition that your patients aren’t talking to you about

 Important Safety Information

-The leva Pelvic Health System is intended for: (i) strengthening of the pelvic floor muscles; and (ii) rehabilitation and training of weak pelvic floor muscles for the treatment of stress, mixed and mild to moderate urgency urinary incontinence (including overactive bladder) in women.
+The leva® Pelvic Health System is intended for: (i) strengthening of the pelvic floor muscles; (ii) rehabilitation and training of weak pelvic floor muscles for the treatment of stress, mixed and mild to moderate urgency urinary incontinence (including overactive bladder) in women; and (iii) rehabilitation and training of weak pelvic floor muscles for the first-line treatment of chronic fecal incontinence (>3-month uncontrolled passage of feces) in women.
 This product interacts with the user via smartphone technology.

-Important Safety Information for leva Pelvic Health System: Do not share the leva system. leva is a single-user medical device.
+Important Safety Information for the leva Pelvic Health System: Do not share the leva system. leva is a single-user medical device.
 Do not use the leva Pelvic Health System while pregnant, or if you think you may be pregnant, unless authorized by your healthcare provider.
-Do not leave the leva wand in your body for longer than necessary to complete the training session.
-Remove the wand after each training session.
+Do not leave the leva vaginal wand in your body for longer than necessary to complete the training session.
+Remove the vaginal wand after each training session.
 Do not use the leva Pelvic Health System in any other place in your body.
-Do not have sexual intercourse while the leva wand is inserted.
+Do not have sexual intercourse while the vaginal wand is inserted.
 If you experience odor, fever, vomiting, diarrhea, any signs of infections or any flu-like symptoms, contact your doctor immediately.
-If you experience redness or swelling near the insertion area, or signs of an allergic reaction, contact your healthcare provider immediately.
-For a complete summary of the risks and instructions for leva, see its Instructions for Use available at Renovia’s website.
-Treatment with leva Pelvic Health System is prescribed by your healthcare provider.
+If you experience redness or swelling near the insertion area, or signs of an allergic reaction, contact your healthcare provider immediately For a complete summary of the risks and instructions for the leva System, see its Instructions for Use available at www.levatherapy.com.
+Treatment with the leva Pelvic Health System is prescribed by your healthcare provider.
 This treatment is not for everyone.
 Please talk to your healthcare provider to see if it is right for you.
 Your healthcare provider should discuss all potential benefits and risks with you.

-Renovia warrants the leva® Pelvic Health System (“leva” or the “device”) against defects in materials and workmanship for six (6) months from the date of original purchase.
-Alleged defects must be reported to Renovia by the original purchaser prior to the end of the warranty.
+Axena Health warrants the leva® Pelvic Health System (“leva” or the “device”) against defects in materials and workmanship for six (6) months from the date of original purchase.
+Alleged defects must be reported to Axena Health by the original purchaser prior to the end of the warranty.
 Warranty claims must be supported with reasonable evidence of the claimed defect.
-Renovia may require the device be returned and if required, will provide customer with a Return Material Authorization number, which must be displayed on the outside packaging sent to Renovia.
+Renovia may require the device be returned and if required, will provide customer with a Return Material Authorization number, which must be displayed on the outside packaging sent to Axena Health.

 This limited warranty does not cover cosmetic or battery deterioration or damage caused by excessive wear and tear, physical or natural destruction, accident, misuse, neglect or other external causes.
 Any attempt to disassemble the device will invalidate this limited warranty and any use of the device that is contrary to its Instructions for Use (available on Renovia’s website) may invalidate this limited warranty.